LoyolaChicagoCode/cs2-lab0-hello-java/README.md

    - Under collaborators and teams add us as collaborators with read/write privileges.
    - Notification will occur automatically.

-1. Use the green *clone or download* button to copy the SSH-based repository URL for cloning your private remote GitHub repo into Codenvy.

 # Codenvy workspace creation

 1. Use your GitHub, Visual Studio Team Services, or Google+ account to log into Codenvy.